Curriculum Vitae (Since 2018)

 Teaching Experiences

-2015 to present: Associate Professor, Department of African Studies, Howard University Director of Graduate Studies.
-Teach Hip Hop and Social Change in Africa (created), Black Women & Popular Culture (created), and Social Media and Political Change in Africa, Pan Africanism.
+2015 to present: Associate Professor, Department of African Studies, Howard University Director of Hip Hop Studies minor.
+Courses created: Hip Hop and Social Change in Africa, Black Women & Popular Culture, and African Cultural Studies.

 Publications